qhull/qhull/README.txt

   The file, qhull-src.tgz, contains documentation and source files for qhull and rbox.

-  To unpack the gzip file
+  To unpack the tgz file
   - tar zxf qhull-src.tgz
   - cd qhull